Sunday, February 3, 2008

 The problem is small restructuring still can't be performed post layout (final routing) and the final route could have potentially detoured from the original global route topology in fixing the LVS/DRC violations.

-Whatever optimization happens post layout is a incremental/eco kind of optimization which will effect steps like sizing, buffering, placement and routing to an incremental extent.
+Whatever optimization happens post layout is a incremental/ECO optimization which will effect steps like sizing, buffering, placement and routing to an incremental extent.

 Sizing/Buffering using an accurate delay model is absolutely essential at this stage.
-So tools have to ideally make use of multipole models.
+So tools have to ideally make use of multiple pole models.
 But is this the case?

-Most Optimiziation commands use an internal call to the extractor and delay calculator.
+Most Optimization commands use an internal call to the extractor and delay calculator.
 The extractor comes up with an unreduced RC network.

-Adding margins sounds like an elegant/good solution, but margins are design dependant, could end up being pessimistic and can have a detrimental effect on chip area and power.
+Adding margins sounds like an elegant/good solution, but margins are design dependent, could end up being pessimistic and can have a detrimental effect on chip area and power.

 There are so many pessimism's/optimism's involved in the entire ASIC design process.